 How Long Do Havana Twists Last?

 Havana twists are a long-lasting style.
 The twists can last you up to 8 weeks.
-Wearing them passed 8 weeks isn’t recommended as it can compromise the health of your hair and scalp.
+Wearing them past eight weeks isn't recommended as it can compromise the health of your hair and scalp.
 However, you may have to do some maintenance on the hair.

 Twists are known to unravel or slip out, which can easily be re-twisted.